JonLevy/tryton_introduction/doc/source/coding_trytond.rst

        from trytond.pool import Pool

-       # now go through all the .py files in your modules and import each Class
+       # go through all the .py files and import each Class
        from my_python_file import (  # repeat for all your files AClass, AnotherClass
        )